-Hormones may be involved in the control of apocrine sweat glands and might play a part in the disease.
+- Hormones may be involved in the control of apocrine sweat glands and might play a part in the disease.
 In women, HS may be worse before menstrual periods.
-Some patients may benefit from hormone treatments (see below).
+Some patients may benefit from hormone treatments (see below). - Bacteria (germs) that normally live on the skin may become trapped in the blocked gland or hair follicle.
+It is not clear whether this causes the disease or just contributes to the inflammation. - The immune system is involved in producing inflammation and treatments that reduce the immune system activity may be helpful (see below).

-Bacteria (germs) that normally live on the skin may become trapped in the blocked gland or hair follicle.
-It is not clear whether the cause the disease or just contribute to the inflammation.
-The immune system is involved in producing inflammation and treatments that reduce the immune system activity may be helpful (see below).
-In a few people with HS there is a link to the bowel condition Crohn's disease.
-There may be a link with acne and pilonidal sinus (a chronic abscess at the base of the spine).
-Smoking and obesity are linked with HS, but the condition can also affect non-smokers of normal weight.
-Poor hygiene does not cause hidradenitis suppurativa.
+- In some people with HS there is a link to the bowel conditions such as Crohn's disease and ulcerative colitis.
+It is important to seek medical attention if you develop any symptoms such as persistent diarrhoea, blood in the stools, unexplained weight loss or persistent abdominal pain. - There may be a link with acne, dissecting scalp cellulitis (scarring and inflammation of the scalp) and pilonidal sinus (a chronic abscess at the base of the spine). - Smoking and obesity are linked with HS (up to 60% of patients with HS are smokers), but the condition can also affect non-smokers of normal weight. - People with HS are at increased risk of developing other disorders such as high cholesterol, high blood pressure and diabetes.
+These do not cause HS but your doctor may consider checking your weight, blood pressure and blood tests for your sugars and cholesterol. - Poor hygiene does not cause hidradenitis suppurativa.